Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 ## Project Data
 There are many sources for Pokémon data, and there is a lot of it.
 The folder [03.
 Project Data (Excel and CSV)](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/tree/master/03.%20Project%20Data%20%28Excel%20and%20CSV%29) will contain all of the raw data that I need to complete this project.
 Although the current competitive rules only allows for a subset of the 400 Pokémon available in Sword and Shield to participate in official battles, I want to include data on all Pokémon from all generations in order to make the application accommodating to future rules changes and new game releases.

 Most of the data I am using is fairly easy to obtain, thanks to sites like [Pokémon Database](https://pokemondb.net/).
 They present data in web tables that can be copied into Excel, reformatted slightly, and then used to generate a SQL script to insert the data into my actual database.

 However, some data relating to Pokemon are not so easy ingested.
 For example, it is easy to add a table of all moves available in a Pokemon game, but each Pokemon is only allowed to learn a certain subset of the total move list.
-There is no logical way to predict or script which Pokemon are allowed to learn which moves; therefore the mose list for each individual Pokemon must be displayed from a website such as
+There is no logical way to predict or script which Pokemon are allowed to learn which moves; therefore the move list for each individual Pokemon must be displayed from a website such as [Serebii.net](https://serebii.net/), copied into Excel, and then manually mapped to the appropriate Pokemon ID number.
+Only then can

 ## Building the Database
 I will use T-SQL and Microsoft SQL Server to build the primary database for this project.
 The folder "04.
 SQL Solution and Queries" contains all of the queries I have written to build the database (so far).